 The problem is Google search rank factors for revenue earning keywords and pages are not taught in design or website development schools.
 Further, clients don’t ask whether the team has expertise in it before they hire them.
 We haven’t hired a web developer at our agency yet that we haven’t had to train ourselves.

 The best solution is to pair the web development team with your SEO person in marketing and make sure the web dev team knows they need to meet marketing’s expectations.
 Or hire an outsourced SEO team to audit the site on a monthly or quarterly basis and provide a list of updates the web team needs to make.
 Sometimes having a technical SEO person talking to a web dev person is the best pairing.
 There should be a service level agreement from the web dev group to perform to marketing’s expectations.
 If not, then marketing should have full liberty to make wholesale changes that it needs.

 Proactive Training Is the Best Medicine

-By marketing management committing the right resources and setting the right direction for a long term SEO strategy, your company can dramatically improve organic search and gain more leads and sales.
-This takes the right resources, time and budget – and the right training.
+Marketing management needs to commit the right resources and set the right direction for a long term SEO strategy.
+Your company can dramatically improve revenue earning keyword organic search rank results, gaining more leads and sales.
+This takes the right resources, time and budget—and the right training.

 Need help with your SEO or training?
 We offer free SEO and PPC audits and full search engine optimization programs and custom training.
 Contact Beasley Direct and Online Marketing, Inc., at www.BeasleyDirect.com.